VeryGoodOpenSource/very_good_coverage/README.md

 ---

-A Github Action which helps enforce a minimum code coverage threshold.
+A GitHub Action which helps enforce a minimum code coverage threshold.

 ## Inputs